 One aspect I find lacking in this topic discussion is the ignoring of the very real fact that a lot of athletes are very financially irresponsible.
 The ESPN documentary Broke gave an inside view of the financial woes of many professional athletes, noting that around 60% of NBA players are broke within five years of retirement.

 Many of these players blamed poor investments, trusting unethical financial advisors and lavish spending habits as the reason for their money troubles.
 If schools were to begin paying players, they could also help these students build a foundation of financial literacy.
-This would allow them to introduce these students to financial investors who had their best interests in mind.
+This would allow them to introduce these students to financial advisors who had their best interests in mind.
 Whether or not these college athletes went on to play professionally, they would at least, have some type of financial literacy to carry with them into whatever career they choose.
-This would (hopefully) set them up a better financial future.
+Working with a wealth manager would (hopefully) set them up a better financial future.

 Con #1: Many student-athletes already receive scholarships and other benefits.